cognitedata/reveal/react-components/src/architecture/base/README.md

 ### architecture/base/commands

 - **BaseCommand**: Base class for all tools and commands.
 There are basically user actions.
 It contains all necessary information to create and update a button in the user interface, but it doesn't need or use React.
-The must important method to overide is `invokeCore`, which is called whewn the use press the button.A base commen can be checkable
+The must important method to override is `invokeCore`, which is called when the user presses the button.A base command can be checkable.

 - **RenderTargetCommand** I wanted `BaseCommand` should be independent of any type of connection to the rest of the system.
 This class only brings in the connection to the `RevealRenderTarget`.